jt113/watermark-remover/README.md

 ```

 ### AWS CDK automation
-If you prefer running on AWS instead of GCP, a TypeScript CDK project under `iac/` provisions a GPU host (default `g4dn.xlarge`):
+If you prefer running on AWS instead of GCP, a TypeScript CDK project under `iac/` provisions a GPU host (default `g5.xlarge`, A10G 24 GB, ~\$1/hr on-demand):

 ```bash
 cd iac